coasys/flux/docs/src/create-flux-plugin/basics/subjects.md

-# Models
+# Subjects

 Because Flux is using the p2p framework AD4M, you don't have to worry about creating a database, or maintain server infrastructure.
 This makes it super easy to create new content in the community that is using your plugin.

+Subjects in ADAM is basically a way to create definitions of "concepts" in Neighbourhood that can be used similar to a database schema.

-You are free to create any kind of model for your data, but let's start with the common types that are used by Flux.
+You are free to create any kind of Subject for your data, but let's start with the common types that are used by Flux.

 ## Built-in models